 The Division of Human Genetics is a leader in genetics education.
-The Genetic Counseling Graduate Program is one of the oldest and largest such programs in the United States.
-We have American Board of Medical Genetics certified training programs in medical genetics, medical and clinical biochemical genetics, clinical cytogenetics, and clinical molecular genetics for training leaders in human genetics.
+Cincinnati Children’s offers a genetics specialty residency and a genetics fellowship training program.
+And the Genetic Counseling Graduate Program is one of the oldest and largest such programs in the United States.